-Going down Bath Street on the East side, the first private houses were in Jack Lee’s yard, now called Albion Place.
-At one time Jack Lee’s yard was divided from Albion Place by a hedge.
+Walking up Bath Street, Adeline remembers …..”on the East side, there were private houses in Jack Lee’s yard, now called Albion Place.
+At one time Jack Lee’s yard was divided from Albion Place by a hedge.”

 We are now opposite the British school.